Half Marathon Training: What Is Zone 2 / Endurance?

 Zone 2 Defined:

-Pace: Slower than race pace, sustainable for over an hour
+Pace: Slower than race pace and sustainable for over an hour

 Why Zone 2 Matters in Half Marathon Training

-Zone 2 running builds the foundation everything else rests on.
-Without it, speed and threshold work fall apart.
-With it, you become more efficient, more durable and more race-ready.
+Zone 2 running builds the foundation that everything else rests on.
+Without it, speed work and threshold work fall apart.
+With it, you become more efficient, more durable and more prepared for the demands of the half marathon.
+This is the zone that creates reliable fitness.
+It strengthens your aerobic engine, supports higher mileage and allows your harder sessions to deliver their full benefit.

 Top Benefits of Zone 2 Work:

 Every smart half marathon plan is built around Zone 2.
-It’s where the real gains happen.
+It is the zone where the real gains happen and the zone that prepares you to finish strong on race day.

 When to Use Zone 2 in a Half Marathon Plan